Rugby league in Wales: Welsh professional clubs

 There have been various attempts to introduce professional rugby league to Wales throughout the 20th century.
-Merthyr Tydfil and Ebbw Vale joined for the 1907/08 season; followed closely behind Aberdare, Barry, Mid-Rhondda and Treherbert joined in 1908/09.
-The 1908/09 season saw the first Welsh League, played alongside the Northern Union League.
+Merthyr Tydfil and Ebbw Vale joined for the 1907–08 season; followed closely behind Aberdare, Barry, Mid-Rhondda and Treherbert a year later.
+The 1908–09 season saw the six clubs grouped into the first Welsh League, played alongside the Northern Union League.
+Aberdare, Barry and Mid-Rhondda all lasted a single season, and Treherbert's resignation after the 1909–10 season season signalled the end of the Welsh League.
+Merthyr Tydfil resigned from the NRFU after the 1910–11 season, with Ebbw Vale, the sole remaining Welsh club, resigning after the 1911–12 season.